Julinium/emarches.com/README.md

 6. Fill in settings in .env
 7. Setup database backend and potentially email backend.
 8. If running for the first time against the database, migrate models and create a superuser.
+9. Test locally using "python manage.py runserver".
+10. Deploy.
+I'm using gunicorn and nginx.